SciCompKL/CoDiPack/documentation/tutorials/Tutorial_6_Higher_order_types_helper_access.md

 using r6s = codi::RealReverseGen<t5s>;
 ~~~~
 Here, a 6-th order type is constructed by applying five times the forward mode and then once the reverse mode.
 This
-nesting is called reverse over forward (TODO: Check).
+nesting is called forward-over-reverse.

 With these two techniques arbitray higher order types can be constructed.
 There are also the two other posibilites to
-use a forward over reverse (TODO: Check) nesting or a reverse over reverse nesting.
+use a reverse-over-forward nesting or a reverse-over-reverse nesting.
 The first one is mathematical
-identical to the reverse over forward approach but it would create a very large reverse tape since all higher order
+identical to the forward-over-reverse approach but it would create a very large reverse tape since all higher order
 computations are recorded on the tape.
 The second approach is theoretical possible but the seccond application of the
 reversal transforms the reverse code into a _forward_ derivative code.
 Therefore it is more appropritate to use a
 forward mode type in the first place.